acentswap/docs2-wiki/get-started-aptos/wallet-guide.md

 <figure><img src="../.gitbook/assets/image (2) (1).png" alt=""><figcaption></figcaption></figure>

-To start using PancakeSwap on Aptos, you will also need to have some $APT tokens to pay gas fees.
+To start using AcentSwap on Aptos, you will also need to have some $APT tokens to pay gas fees.
 You can learn how to get some here.
 {% endtab %}

 {% tab title="Blocto" %}